LHNCBC/lforms-converter/README.md

 argument is an object with the following fields (as documented in [oboe](http://oboejs.com/api#fail-event)):

-* thrown -  if an an error was thrown, this will contain that
+* thrown -  if an error was thrown, this will contain that
 * statusCode - the status code, if the request got that far
 * body - the response body for the error, if any
 * jsonBody - if the server’s error response was JSON, the parsed body